CanDIG/clinical_ETL_code/README.md

 *Note: updated mCodePacket.json files must be pushed for all tests to pass during Travis builds*

 ## Creating a dummy json file for testing
-You can use a template file (created as described above with `--template`) alone to create a dummy ingest file without actual data.
+You can use an mocode template file (created as described above) alone to create a dummy ingest file without actual data.

 `python create_test_mapping.py` creates a JSON that is filled in (without using mapping functions) with placeholder or dummy values.
 You can specify the placeholder value with the argument `--placeholder`.
 If no template file is specified with `--template`, the current MCODE_SCHEMA of katsu is used and the JSON is outputted to stdout.
 Otherwise, the file is saved to `<template>_testmap.json`.